captjt/devproc/README.md

 ## Features

 - **Unified Process Management** - Start, stop, and restart multiple services from a single TUI
+- **Service Groups** - Organize services into collapsible groups for better organization
 - **Dependency Ordering** - Services start in the correct order based on dependencies
 - **Health Checks** - Wait for services to be healthy before starting dependents
-- **Live Log Streaming** - View logs from all services or focus on one
+- **Live Log Streaming** - View logs from all services or focus on one with scrollback
+- **Hot Config Reload** - Update your config without restarting DevProc
 - **Keyboard-Driven** - Fast navigation with vim-style keybindings

 ## Installation